arthurkay/lucid/README.md

 # Project Status

-The application for both the CLI and the actual framework are still in active development.
+Both the CLI and the actual framework are still in active development.
+Contributors are welcome.

 * [Lucid CLI](https://github.com/arthurkay/lucid)